userfrosting/learn/03.structure/chapter.md

 ---
 title: App Structure
 metadata:
-    description: UserFrosting is modular application framework build on the shoulders of giants.
+    description: UserFrosting is modular application framework built on the shoulders of giants.
 This chapter describe how UserFrosting is structured.
 taxonomy:
     category: docs
 ---